The Volokh Conspiracy

 Gorsuch is exactly right on this.
-The attempt to perpetuate Title 42 expulsions is an attempt to use Covid emergency powers in order to pursue an unrelated policy agenda: in this case imposing severe immigration restrictions.
-It's exactly the sort of abuse of emergency authority that conservatives rightly condemned in the case of the CDC eviction moratorium (which used a similar provision of the same 1944 law as that which the Title 42 expulsions are based on), and Biden's attempt to use the Covid emergency to justify a massive loan forgiveness.
+The effort to perpetuate Title 42 expulsions is an attempt to use Covid emergency powers in order to pursue an unrelated policy agenda: in this case imposing severe immigration restrictions.
+It's exactly the sort of abuse of emergency authority that conservatives rightly condemned in the case of the CDC eviction moratorium (which used a similar provision of the same 1944 law as that which the Title 42 expulsions are based on), and Biden's attempt to use the Covid emergency to justify massive loan forgiveness.

 Indeed, the situation here is even worse than Gorsuch suggests.
 As I describe in detail in an article about the Title 42 litigation, public health experts recognized early on that the expulsions were doing little or nothing to prevent Covid from entering the US.
 The Trump and Biden administrations began and perpetuated the policy for political reasons, using public health largely as a pretext.
 For Trump, it was part of a more general effort to curb immigration as much as possible; for Biden, it was a way to reduce perceptions of disorder at the border.

-In reality, the main cause of danger and disorder at the border is the extreme difficult of entering the country legally, which forces many desperate migrants to try illegal means.
+In reality, the main cause of danger and disorder at the border is the extreme difficulty of entering the country legally, which forces many desperate migrants to try illegal means.
 Perpetuating Title 42 expulsions won't fix that problem, and may make it even more severe, by making legal entry even harder than it would be otherwise.

 But even if indefinite summary expulsions are the appropriate border policy, Gorsuch is right to emphasize that the Court cannot order their perpetuation under Title 42.
 At the very least, any such permanent policy must be authorized by Congress, not shoe-horned into a public health statute by courts.